Fieudi/MyPinterest-social-wall-Design/README.md

 # social-wall-code
-this is a project will static display the event from Tweet, Instagram and other website. there is a filter can modify the result.
+this is a project will static display events like Pinterest from Tweet, Instagram and other website. there is a filter can modify the result.

 ## open in website